-Students who have transferable hours but whose cumulative entering grade point average is lower than a 2.0 may be referred to the Adult EDGE Admissions Committee for consideration.
+Students who have transferable hours but whose cumulative entering grade point average is lower than a 2.0 may be referred to the adult Aspire admissions committee for consideration.
 If admitted, the following may apply:

-- A.A.
-Student must maintain a 2.0 in the first three three-hour courses. - B.B.A./B.S.M.
-Student must maintain a 3.0 in the first three three-hour courses.
+- < A.A.
+Student must maintain a 2.0 in the first three three-hour courses. - < B.B.A./B.S.M.
+Student must maintain a 2.5 in the first three three-hour courses.

-The Admissions Committee, when admitting a student with a substandard GPA, may make further recommendations based upon a student's previous record.
+The admissions committee, when admitting a student with a substandard GPA, may make further recommendations based upon a student's previous record.